levidurfee/do-alpha/docs/floating-ip-actions.md

 <?php
 use wappr\DigitalOcean\Client;
 use wappr\DigitalOcean\ActionsManager\FloatingIPActionsManager;
-use wappr\DigitalOcean\Models\Retrieve\RetrieveFloatingIPActionRequest;
+use wappr\DigitalOcean\Models\Retrieve\RetrieveFloatingIPActionsRequest;

 $floatingIPsActions = new FloatingIPActionsManager;
 $response = $floatingIPsActions->retrieve(
     new Client,
-    new RetrieveFloatingIPActionRequest('1.1.1.1', 11111)
+    new RetrieveFloatingIPActionsRequest('1.1.1.1', 11111)
 );
 ```

-The `RetrieveFloatingIPActionRequest` construct requires the Floating IP and the Action ID.
+The `RetrieveFloatingIPActionsRequest` construct requires the Floating IP and the Action ID.